coderefinery/git-intro/content/branches.md

 (exercise-branches)=

-## Exercise: create and commit to branches
+## Exercise: Create and commit to branches

 ````{exercise}
   In this exercise, you will create another new branch and few more commits.